GallowayLabMIT/protocols/docs/protocols/analytics/atac_see.rst

     B+rev primers       0.125
     Glycerol            0.4
     Dialysis buffer     0.12
-    50 mM Tn5           0.1
+    50 uM Tn5           0.1
     DI H2O              0.13
     ================= ===============

-   If Tn5 is already stored in a 50% glycerol/50% 2x dialysis stock solution at 20 mM, use the following recipe:
+   If Tn5 is already stored in a 50% glycerol/50% 2x dialysis stock solution at 20 uM, use the following recipe:

     ================== ===============
     Component          Volume fraction